Word Gems

 In the opening lines of John we find something new: Jesus is now identified with “the Word,” that is, in Greek, “the Logos.”
 While John is primarily directed against the purported heretical Gospel Of Thomas Christians, the writer of John also takes a shot at the Roman pagans with their vaunted “Logos.”

-In effect, John is saying, “Yes, we know it’s very popular to speak of the Logos as the Great Mind of the universe, but the real hero here is Jesus.
-He’s the true icon of rationality, he’s the great expression of the Mind of God.”
+In effect, John is promoting, “Yes, we know it’s very popular to speak of the Logos as the Great Mind of the universe, but the real hero here, the true icon of rationality, the great expression of the Mind of God, is Jesus.”
 But the writer of John overstates the case.

 READ MORE on the “Gospel Of Thomas” page